iBicha/UnityYoutubePlayer/README.md

 **Important:** The package is now at version 3 and contains breaking changes.
 If you want to know why this package evolved this way, please see [this document](./adr-backend.md)

+⚠️ This package v3 does not work "out of the box" for a few reasons.
+- There might be no public Invidious instances that support API access https://api.invidious.io
+- If Invidious instance is setup with [invidious-companion](https://github.com/iv-org/invidious-companion), [API support might not be available yet](https://github.com/iv-org/invidious-companion/issues/22).

 ## Preview

 <img alt="Preview" src="screenshot.png" />